-More than 70 percent of women experience significant improvement in the severity of their fibroid-related symptoms within the first three to six months after focused ultrasound surgery.
-Researchers also report symptom relief for up to 24 months — the longest follow-up period to date.
+The majority of women experience significant improvement in the severity of their fibroid-related symptoms within the first six months after focused ultrasound surgery.
+Most researchers report that women continue to have symptom relief after three years of follow-up.

-- Stewart EA, et al. Clinical outcomes of focused ultrasound surgery for the treatment of uterine fibroids.
-Fertility and Sterility.
-2006;85:22.
+- Hesley GK, et al. MR-guided focused ultrasound for the treatment of uterine fibroids.
+CardioVascular and Interventional Radiology.
+2013;36:5.

 - Trumm CG, et al. Magnetic resonance imaging-guided focused ultrasound treatment of symptomatic uterine fibroids.
 Investigative Radiology.
 2013;48:1.

 - Coakley FV, et al. Pelvic applications of MR-guided high intensity focused ultrasound.
 Abdominal Imaging.
 In press. http://rd.springer.com/article/10.1007%2Fs00261-013-9999-2.
 Accessed April 30, 2013.